jtackaberry/reaticulate/usage.md

 be used to translate between CCs on the DAW side and pitch bend messages (used by MCP) on the control surface side.

+### Default Channel

+When the default channel is changed through the interface, or a new track is selected, the track's default channel is fed back to the control surface using a custom event.

+Similar with articulation groups above, the custom event is defined as a MIDI note-off (0x80) for note 1.
+The event's channel indicates the new default Reaticulate channel.
+The note-off velocity is not significant.

+(Available in Reaticulate 0.5)

 ## Configuration